ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ## Compute Options

-This section reviews the compute options available in IBM Cloud.
+This section reviews the compute options available in {{site.data.keyword.cloud_notm}}.
 For each compute option, an architecture diagram is provided together with a tutorial on how to deploy such architecture.

 Note: all compute options architectures do not have databases or other services included, they only focus on deploying an app to two regions for the selected compute option.
 Once you deployed any of the multi-region compute options examples, the next logical step would be to add databases and other services.
 Later sections of this solution tutorial will cover [databases](#databaseservices), and [non-database-services](#nondatabaseservices).

-### Cloud Foundry apps
+### Cloud Foundry

 Cloud Foundry offers the capability to achieve deployment of a multi-region architecture, also using a [continuous delivery](https://{DomainName}/catalog/services/continuous-delivery) pipeline services allows you to deploy your application across multiple regions.
 The architecture for Cloud Foundry multi-region looks like this: